 On the (renamed) 'Organ settings | Rank voicing and surround/3D/perspective panning' screen you may now select multiple ranks/layers at once to adjust their settings simultaneously.
 The bank of sliders controls will then show the value of that adjustment parameter for each note in the (primary) selected rank whose name is shown above the bank of sliders.
 Note/MSTR/QUICK-slider adjustments are relative to their current parameter values unless the ALT key is held down, in which case value adjustments are absolute.
 A note slider will be highlighted in yellow if (and only if) you have more than one rank selected, and the adjustment parameter values for that note for ranks other than the displayed (primary) selected rank differ from that of the displayed (primary) selected rank.
-Thus if a note slider is highlighted in yellow then it indicates that the parameter value of the note is currently set differently for the various selected ranks, and that moving the slider will adjust those various values (relative to their current parameter values, if the ALT key is held down).
+Thus if a note slider is highlighted in yellow then it indicates that the parameter value of the note is currently set differently for the various selected ranks, and that moving the slider will adjust those various values (relative to their current parameter values, if the ALT key is not held down, or setting them all to the displayed slider value, if the ALT key is held down).